 A Crash Course to Turkish Cuisine

-Turkish cuisine is one of the oldest cuisines of the world.
+Turkish cuisine is one of the oldest cuisines in the world.
 It carries rich and diverse gastronomic values that have been affected by the country’s ancient history as well as its geographical location.
 The history of the Turks covers a timeline of more than 4000 years.
-The Turks first lived at Altai Region in Central Asia around 2000 BC as Nomadic tribes and then some of the tribes left Central Asia and move westward and established many states and empires independent from each other.
+The Turks first lived in the Altai Region in Central Asia around 2000 BC as Nomadic tribes and then some of the tribes left Central Asia and moved westward and established many states and empires independent from each other.
 After continuous migrations, the Turks started to settle in Anatolia (present-day Turkey) in the early 11th century.
 They have encountered rich soil in Anatolia and improved their agriculture and animal husbandry skills.

 Turkey’s geographical position between the East and the West helped the Turks to gain complete control of major trade routes, and ideal climate conditions in Anatolia allowed plants and animals to thrive.
 These advantages helped the Turks to protect and develop their cuisine for centuries.